As viewed by evangelical Christians

 ||Games such as Ouiji boards, children's TV programs and

-cartoons, some toys, and fantasy role playing games.
+cartoons, some toys, and some fantasy role playing games.

 ||Music, such as heavy metal rock bands.